rollernathan/belly-button-challenge/README.md

 ### Sources
-Data for the Belly Button Analysis provided by Hulcr, J. et al. (2012) A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable.
+Data for the Belly Button Challenge provided by Hulcr, J. et al. (2012) A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable.
 Retrieved from: [NC State The Public Science Lab](http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/Links)